Karate Classes In Hazelwood

-Delivering Karate classes in Hazelwood designed for people from all areas of life both male and female.
-We provide you with lessons for people from beginner level right through to experienced Karate enthusiasts.
-Our Karate pupils could be male or female, young or old, we are able to help people from all avenues of life, irrespective of their sex or age.
+Giving Karate classes in Hazelwood suitable for people from all walks of life both female and male.
+We provide you with lessons for people from beginner level right through to seasoned Karate practitioners.
+Our Karate students could be male or female, young or old, we will help people from all walks of life, regardless of their sex or age.

 Karate practice (Hazelwood ) – Our Karate Classes in Hazelwood

 Karate practice is usually divided into three key activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring you a complete Karate tuition experience in Hazelwood .

 Karate: Some Historical Information At the turn of the Twentieth century, Anko Itosu gained permission to end the shroud of secrecy for those who wanted to learn forms of martial arts and started teaching Karate in Okinawan schools.
 This resulted in even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who introduced the art to Japan in 1922.

 Funakoshi made many modifications to the art to make it more accessible for the Japanese including transforming the name and karate as we know it today was born.
 Towards the end of his life, Funakoshi was instrumental in forming the Japanese Karate Association (JKA) which set about making karate a world martial art by sending out its best instructors to teach it all over the globe.